Winston-Gu/CooHOI/README.md

 ### Two Humanoids Cooperation Training

 By default, the two humanoids cooperation training starts from finetuning single humanoid policy.
-We load the single agent policy checkpoint in `coohoi/data/cfg/train/share_humanoid_task_coohoi.yaml`, the key is `is_finetune: True` and `from_pretrain: coohoi/data/models/SingleAgent.pth`.
-You can change this to your own checkpoint.
+We load the single agent policy checkpoint in `--checkpoint <ckpt_path>`, and you can change this to your own checkpoint.

 Cooperation Training: